 That night God spoke to one of king David’s advisers warning David that He never asked for a Temple and that one day He Himself would build a house for the Lord through His Son (2 Samuel 7:7, 11-13).
 Disobeying God, David started the planning and construction of the temple anyway (read more here about how the Temple was not God’s will).

-David’s son, Solomon, would complete the Temple based off of his father’s detailed plans.
-Hundreds of years would pass, the first Temple would be destroyed by the Babylonians and then rebuilt by the King of Persia 70 years later.
+David’s son, Solomon, would complete the Temple based on his father’s detailed plans.
+Hundreds of years would pass, the first Temple would be destroyed by the Babylonians and then rebuilt by the king of Persia 70 years later.
 According to the Babylonian Talmud (Judaism’s most holy book), however, the second temple lacked the “divine presence of God” that was present in the first (Yoma 22b).

 Prophesying the End of the Temple